 This week, we’ll show you how appealing to the buyer hero at every step of their journey with valuable, high-quality content that aligns with their needs at each stage is fundamental to creating the trust that will make them yours forever (and inspire them to bring their friends).

-Each part of that journey requires that your Development Team mentor the buyer hero and help them soothe the pain that put them on their journey in the first place.
-It’s important to remember that each stage requires a different level of content engagement to attract them, engage them, and delight them again and again.
+Each part of that journey is an opportunity to nurture the buyer, and offer solutions to the problems that put them on their journey in the first place.
+It’s important to remember that each stage requires a different type of content.

 With that specific help in mind, we’ve put together a quick guide to help you determine what kind of content goes where—with a little bit of why thrown in for good measure.